 With a good handle on your monthly and one-time costs, you can take a portion of your savings and invest in the stock market.

 You may wish to select from the brokers or platforms above or consider among the many pioneering companies who make investing easy and low cost.
-For example, a company that lets you bundle securities together to invest thematically, such as in clean energy, at low cost is Motif.
+For example, a company that lets you bundle securities together to invest thematically, such as in clean energy, at low cost is Stash.

 Step 4: What Should You Invest In?